 1. The problem: Poorly written or missing policies, procedures, and post orders.

 Standard Operations Procedures (SOPs) and Post Orders (POs) are the cornerstones of a great security officer program.
 Non-existent and/or poorly written documents contribute to officers “winging it” while on duty because of lack of direction.
 Undesirable actions that result from those situations leave businesses liable for the outcomes.
 To avoid this disaster, operational documents that detail officer appearance, communication processes, response times, and post limits should be produced.
 Officers should be trained immediately so they are fully prepared on day one of the contract.

 POs are a specific set of company procedures.
 Clear and thorough POs leave no doubt for officers about their specific duties.
 SOPs can be step-by-step guides or flowcharts.
 For a security officer service, an SOP may include sections on security patrol procedures, incident reporting, and uniform wear.

-The solution: Review current program documents.
+Review current program documents.
 Revise or create policies, procedures, SOPs, and POs for use in your security officer program.
 Check for clarity and specificity at every step.

 2. The problem: Many security service clients do not audit their security provider’s training program.